-(i) A client and their paid caregiver both share in the benefit of an IADL task being performed; or
+(i) A client and their paid caregiver will both share in the benefit of an IADL task being performed; or

-(ii) Two or more clients in a multi-client household benefit from the same IADL task(s) being performed.
+(ii) Two or more clients in a multi-client household will benefit from the same IADL task(s) being performed.

 (e) Age appropriate or child under (age), means proficiency in the identified task is not expected of a child that age and a child that age would require assistance with the task with or without a functional disability.
 The department presumes children have a responsible adult(s) in their life to provide assistance with personal care tasks.
 Refer to the developmental milestones table in WAC 388-106-0130

 (f) Client declines, which means you will not want assistance with the task.